 UMD partners with governments, major corporations, nonprofit organizations and educational institutions around the world, with a research budget of over $600 million annually.
 The university is making innovation and entrepreneurship one of its signature features, educating a new generation of creative thinkers, assisting business start-ups, launching technology ventures and connecting Maryland companies with university resources to help them succeed.

 UMD is also committed to being "globally networked," as evidenced by its entry into U21.
 UMD already counts several U21 institutions among its existing collection of more than 200 international partnerships, which range from individual research collaborations to joint degree programmes.
-The university is recognised for its diversity, with under-represented groups comprising one-third of the student population of 37,000.
-That number includes about 4,000 international students, from 130 countries.
+The university is recognised for its diversity, with under-represented groups comprising one-third of the student population of 40,700.
+UMD’s enrollment includes more than 6,500 international students, from 115 countries.
 Each year UMD sends over 2,000 students abroad for international study, interning, and service.
 The College Park campus, centered on McKeldin mall, is officially designated an arboretum, and has won numerous awards for its ecofriendly, sustainable design.
 In all, the campus comprises more than 270 buildings, most of them featuring the red brick and white columns that define Colonial Revival architecture.